nditech/demgames/README.md

 * *id* - the module order, where the modules should be order starting at 1.
 * *name* - the name that will appear in the button for that module on the module selection page
 * *style* - the color the module button will appear as.
 Can be 'blue', 'green', or 'orange'
 * *type* - what type of levels will be in the module.
-Options are 'single' for questions in which there is only one right answer, 'multi' for levels where the player should select more than 1 answer per question (*under construction*), or
+Options are 'single' for questions in which there is only one right answer, 'multi' for levels where the player should select more than 1 answer per question (*under construction*), or 'scenario' for modules in which the player has multiple choices which puts them on different paths
+* *levels* - insert the levels here

-The format for the "choose your own adventure"-style questions is slightly different, and can be seen by looking at module 3.
+The format for the scenario questions is slightly different, and can be seen by looking at module 3.
+Also, note that there should be commas after each question, level, and module as seen in the format examples above, except for the last question/level/module, after which there should be no comma.

 #### Loading content

 After making changes to the data, to test it locally, re-run `nodemon server/server.js` while running `npm start` to load the new content.
-(If the new content is not displaying, check [troubleshooting](#debugging-and-troubleshooting) below).
+If the old content is not being replaced by the new content there is likely a caching issue - see [troubleshooting](#debugging-and-troubleshooting) below.

-#### Tips for json/content-editing issues

 ### Deployment to AWS